meghanhkoon/kickstarter-analysis/README.md

 ### Purpose and Background
 **Background**

 Louise, a playwrite, wants to create a successful crowdfunding campaign to fund her play 'Fever'.
 Initially, she is asking for $10,000.
 She wants us to analyze previous crowdfunding campaign data in Excel to ensure that her fundraising campaign will be successful.

-With looking at the initial data of the crowdfunding data in the US, we found that out of the parent categories, theatre had the most successful outcomes (17%).
+With looking at the initial data of the crowdfunding data in the US, we found that out of the parent categories, theatre was the most successful (17%).
 Within the subcategory "plays," there are more successful vs failed outcomes (67%).
-See the visualizations made from pivot charts below.
+See the visualizations created from pivot charts below.

 ![Parent_Categories](resources/Parent_Categories.png)

 ![Sub_Outcomes](resources/Sub_Outcomes.png)

-From here, we looked at Successful vs. Failed US Kickstarters and analyzed the statistics of their goals and pledges.
-We can assume that failed kickstarter campaigns had much higher fundraising goals than those who were successful in the US.
+From here, we looked at Successful vs. Failed US Kickstarters and analyzed the statistics of their goals and pledges (see table below).
+We can assume that failed kickstarter campaigns had much higher fundraising goal than those who were successful in the US.

 ![Goals_vs_Pledges](resources/Goals_vs_Pledges.png)